openaps/docs/docs/docs/Usage and maintenance/Wifi/understanding-wifi-options.md

-# Understanding your wifi options
+# Wifi overview

 If you want to keep your rig small and portable, using the internet will be important (assuming you are using a Dexcom CGM) to keep BG values flowing to the loop.
 Ways your rig can stay online and access the internet are:

-* Joining known wifi networks [(you'll be able to add more wifi networks to your rig in the future)](<../Usage and maintenance/Wifi/on-the-go-wifi-adding>)
+* Joining known wifi networks
 * BT-tethering to your cell phone's hotspot
 * Wifi-tethering to your cell phone's hotspot
 * Wifi-tethering to mifi device